If you will be traveling to China, Beijing is most definitely on your list. But with so much to do and see, how do you narrow it down?

 Open: 9:00 AM to 4:30 (April to October — closes at 4:00 November to March)

-+ These Insider Adventures
++ Insider Adventures Only Locals Know About

 Like we mentioned before, there is a lot to see and do in Beijing.
-If you’re here for longer, or want something a little more off-the-beaten-track, you can check out these hidden gems in Beijing.
+If you’re here for longer, or want something a little more off-the-beaten-track, you can check out these hidden gems in Beijing:

 Full Day (Or Longer) Things To See & Do